darrenlimweiyang/my-assistant-jane/README.md

 - [x] echo

-- [ ] pomodoro timer
+- [x] pomodoro timer

 - [ ] schedule text

 ---

 #### echo
-echos every single message.
+echos every single message

 #### pomodoro
-texts at every 25/5 minutes chunks, for 25minute study chunks and breaks
+- texts at every 25/5 minutes chunks, for 25minute study chunks and breaks
+- The pomodoro timer has been done for now - making use of time.sleep() for now
+- further customizations would be to allow for input of study & break time

 #### schedule text
 sends a text every morning detailing my schedule for the day